 Becoming the 44th state on July 10, 1890, Wyoming was famous for fur trapping and coal production.

 There are 76 ghost towns in Wyoming.
 As the least populated state in the U.S., it would not be surprising if more information became available showcasing newly uncovered towns that were overtaken by nature or hidden out of sight on uncharted pathways.

 Fur trapping and the gold rush put Wyoming on the map, but the territory’s challenging terrain made life and business difficult.
 In 1867, the transcontinental railroad impacted many towns in the state.
 As towns were bypassed and stops were established in bigger cities, many people relocated where work was more successful.

 South Pass City, Wyoming

 In the late 1860s, South Pass City, located in Fremont County, was one of the state’s most popular regions.
 When gold was discovered here, the news attracted many miners to this city.
-There are enough records to indicate that over 2,000 miners lived here at the town’s peak time.
-South Pass City’s primary purpose was to mine gold used to support the development of the city’s businesses.
+There are enough records to indicate that over 2,000 miners lived here at the town’s peak.
+South Pass City’s primary purpose was to mine gold to support the city’s business development.

 However, within a decade, by 1872, the American mining industry witnessed a downfall.
 The depletion of natural resources and the decline of the mining business led many people to move away.
 Today, around 20 houses can be seen that have been restored to their original glory, acting as a way to travel back in time.